Drugs And Drug Offenses

-Mike: In Maricopa County and in Arizona, possession of any illegal drug is always going to be a felony of some sort.
-The most common one is a possession of marijuana charge and that is a Class 6 felony.
-Along with that is the paraphernalia use to either ingest the drug or to contain or hold the drug, regardless of what the drug is, it’s called paraphernalia, that’s a Class 6 felony, as well.
+In Arizona, a conviction of possessing any illegal drug is always going to result in a felony of some sort.
+The most common drug offense charge is possession of marijuana charge, which is a Class 6 felony.
+Along with this charge, there is usually a drug paraphernilia charge, for the possession of instruments used to either ingest the drug or to contain or hold the drug.
+Regardless of what type of drug it is, this will be a paraphernalia charge, which is also a Class 6 felony.

 One of the most common dangerous drugs are methamphetamine.
-Methamphetamine is a dangerous drug.
-That is one we see a lot and that is a Class 4 felony in Arizona.
+A conviction of possession of this drug can result in a Class 4 felony in Arizona.
 Another Class 4 felony is possession of narcotic drugs.
-And once again, under the definition of what a narcotic is in Arizona, is many different drugs that under the definition of narcotic drugs.
-The most common narcotic drug is crack cocaine and just straight cocaine are both narcotic drugs and if a person is in possession of any types of drugs be it methamphetamine, be it cocaine, crack, heroine, those are all Class 4 felonies there in Arizona.
+Under the defintion of Arizona law, there are several types of drugs that can be classied as “narcotics.”
+The most common narcotic drug is crack cocaine and just straight cocaine.
+If a person is convicted of possession of any of these types of dangerous drugs, they will classified as Class 4 felonies in Arizona.